Search for Signatures of Dark Matter Annihilation in the Galactic Center with HAWC: Density profiles for the Galactic Center and -factor computation in the regions of interest

 \section{Density profiles for the Galactic Center and $J$-factor computation in the regions of interest}

 Various possibilities can be considered for the distribution of DM in the Milky Way.
-In particular, this work considers the NFW, Einasto, and Burkert density profiles, which are shown in Supplemental Figure~\ref{fig:profiles}.
-Given the lack of consensus on the true DM profile, exploring the full range of these models is essential for robust predictions of DM signals in the Milky Way.
+Here we focus on three widely used profiles—NFW, Einasto, and Burkert—shown in Supplemental Figure~\ref{fig:profiles}.
+Although these do not span the full parameter space of possible halo models, they provide a representative set for evaluating how assumptions about the density profile affect DM signal predictions.
 The functional forms of these profiles are given by:

 where $\rho_{s}=0.39$ GeV/cm$^{3}$ is the local density, $\alpha=$ 0.17 is an empirical fit to numerical simulations of DM halos, and $r_{s}=20$ kpc is a scale value based on theoretical models and observational constraints \citep{posti2019mass,iocco2015evidence}.